wyl7/OpenIMA/README.md

 # OpenIMR
 The PyTorch implementation of OpenIMR.
+OpenIMR is a method of Open-World Semi-Supervised Learning for Node Classification (ICDE 2024).

 OpenIMR is proposed for open-world semi-supervised learning on graph data.